The Rock (1996): PART 1 OF THE BEIGE VOLVO TRILOGY

 So in closing, I truly think The Rock stands the test of time as a really great action blockbuster almost 22 years after its release.
 Man, 22 years ago.
 Heh.
 I remember when this movie came out, I was in Junior High School.
 And a bunch of us in school were declaring it the best action movie ever.
 I know what you’re thinking: We might have gotten a little carried away with that declaration.
 But, even though I do admit its definitely not the greatest action movie ever, I still think its right up there with the best of them.
 And the first step of things to come from Cage on his quest to become the definitive action star of the 90s.
 It’s just amazing to recall.
 The same man who starred in movies like Moonstruck and Vampire’s Kiss went on to give us three of the best action movies the 90s had to offer.
 He became cooler than the other side of the pillow to me and my friends.

 A Cage movie was an event after that.
 It had to be seen.
 No hesitations.
 I know that maybe hard to fathom these days, but Cage was the man back in my youth.
 I guess you just had to have been there.
 But… this is just scratching the surface.
 The tip of the iceberg.
 Because nothing could prepare us for the greatness of the next chapter in the explosive Beige Volvo saga.
 The end all, be all of 90s action cinema.
 Of course, I’m talking about… Con-Air!
 But that… is a tale for another time.

 Article by The Cinema Drunkie – a cinematic alcoholic from the mean streets of Brooklyn, New York who spends his all of his free time getting drunk off the beauty of all things movie related… and vodka.
 You can check out his blog here.
-Let us know what you think about the article in the comments or on our Facebook page!
+Let us know what you think about the article in the comments!